-HSAs are a safety net that never go to waste
+HSAs are a safety net that never goes to waste

-“There’s really no other health savings vehicle like them,” says Brisk.
+“There’s no other health savings vehicle like them,” says Brisk.
 “When you have that rough year, you have a security cushion.
-I’ve had that experience personally and my HSA was a game changer.
+I’ve had that experience personally and my HSA was a game-changer.
 So, start adding in money, just like you do for a 401K or retirement, and know that money will never go to waste.”

 They’re good for every stage of life

 Whether you’re new to the workforce or closer to retirement, HSAs can support your health and financial security.
 Consider these three examples:

 - First job: when you’re early in your career, you often have less health risks.
 This is an ideal time to take a lower premium plan, start contributing small amounts to your HSA, and gain whatever money your employer matches.
 You likely won’t need to dip into your account, so that money will grow quickly during those early years.

 - Mid-career: Your health needs may increase, especially if you’ve started a family.
 This is when the HSA is your security cushion—continue to contribute to it, especially during good years, and tap into it when you have a tough year.